orthecreedence/wookie-doc/views/pages/about.md

 Wookie was born!

-I wanted to keep the Wookie core as lean and simple as possible, so I decided to create a hook system and plugin system that allows just about any functionality to be tacked on after the fact.
-So far the results have been favorable, with every web server feature I've needed so far able to be provided by a plugin.
+Since then, http-parse has been replaced by the blazing fast [fast-http](https://github.com/fukamachi/fast-http), and Wookie has matured quite a bit.
+It has managed to keep its core small and support any needed functionality via its plugin system.
+This makes Wookie fast, lean, and simple.

-Note that while Wookie should still be considered *beta*, it's now in production driving both the API and the website for my latest project, [Turtl](https://turtl.it/).
+Wookie is now being used in production in many places, including the [Turtl project](https://turtl.it), where it serves both the API server and the turtl.it website.

-Note that Turtl is [open-source](https://github.com/turtl), so feel free to browse the source for ideas on how to use Wookie.
+<a name="wookie-dog"></a>
 The dog (Wookie)
 ----------------
 <ul class="gallery clear">